 However, we know that actually getting more customers is more important than any other measurement.
 You can consider asking people how they found you to overcome the tracking issue.

 We’ll keep an eye on the search engine pages to see whether these changes stick.
 If you see anything different going on in your local area, we would love to hear from you.
-Let us know by sending a note to your account manager or to our in-house news staff.
+Let us know by sending a note to your account manager.

 local pack” width=”613″ height=”609″ />